 Frozen liquid creamers

-Simply take the frozen creamer out of the freezer and place it in the refrigerator to thaw.
+Take the frozen creamer out of the freezer and place it in the refrigerator to thaw.
 It’ll take a few hours for this to dissolve.
 You can then put it in your coffee or tea.
 While there may be a minor difference in texture and flavor, the nutritional value will not vary.

 Powdered creamers can also be frozen, and the results are excellent.
 Because frozen granules melt more slowly in cold coffee, this method works best if you want to utilize your creamer for hot coffee.